latolukasz/beeorm-doc/docs/guide/local_cache.md

-# Local cache
+# Local Cache

-In this section you will learn how to use local cache.
-Local means that data is stored in application memory.
+In this section, you will learn how to use the local cache to store data in the application's memory.

-First we need to configure data pools and engine.
-In our example we will create two pools - one with name `default` that can hold max 1000 elements and another with name `test` with max 100 elements:
+First, we need to configure the data pools and engine.
+In this example, we will create two pools: `default`, which can hold up to 1000 elements, and `test`, which can hold up to 100 elements:

 ```go
 registry := beeorm.NewRegistry()